How to make a plum cake in the shared culinary tradition of Austria and Germany.

 You Will Need

 - 10 inch springform pan.
 This size is best suited for the quantity of ingredients of this recipe.
+You could also use a 9-inch cake pan.

 - Eggs.
 German eggs are smaller than those sold in the US, so avoid using extra large eggs in this recipe.